neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

    - The commit triggers a preview deployment in Vercel, as would occur without the Neon integration.
      ![Neon preview deployment branch](/docs/guides/vercel_deployments.png)
    - The integration creates a branch in Neon.
 This branch is an isolated copy-on-write clone of your primary branch, with its own dedicated compute endpoint.
-The branch is created with the same name as your `git` branch.
+The branch is created with the same name as your `git` branch but includes a `/preview` prefix.
      ![Neon preview deployment branch](/docs/guides/vercel_neon_app_update.png)
    - The integration sets Vercel preview environment variables to connect the preview deployment to the new branch.
      ![Vercel preview settings](/docs/guides/vercel_preview_settings.png)

 ## Manage branches created by the integration

-The Neon Vercel Integration creates a branch for each preview deployment, but it does not remove those branches automatically.
-To avoid using up your storage allowances or hitting branch limits, you should remove old or obsolete branches regularly.
+The Neon Vercel Integration creates a branch for each preview deployment.
+To avoid using up your storage allowances or hitting branch limits, you should delete branches that are no longer required.
+Different options are supported for branch deletion.

+### Automatic deletion

+The integration supports automatic deletion of obsolete preview branches when the corresponding Git branch is merged or deleted.
+If you did not select the **Automatically delete obsolete Neon branches** option when installing the integration, you can do so from the **Branches** tab the Vercel integration drawer.

+1. In the Neon Console, select your project.
+2. Select the **Integrations** page.
+3. Find the Vercel integration under the **Manage** heading, and click **Manage**.
+4. In the **Vercel integration** drawer, select the **Branches** tab.
+5. Check **Automatically delete obsolete Neon branches**.

+### Manual deletion from the Vercel integration drawer

-To remove branches created by the integration:
+To remove branches created by the integration manually:

 1. In the Neon Console, select your project.
 2. Select the **Integrations** page.